“I know you probably paid a lot of money for them, but the research says that those don’t work, and all I can go on is the science and the facts.”

 The lesson for me was that sometimes it’s hard to trust the science and try something different, but the benefits of taking the risk can be great.
 My feet are one example, and herbicides are another.
 What I’ve been telling people for the last decade is:

-“I know you paid a lot of money for that herbicide and that equipment to apply it, and the time learning to use it, but years of experience and new research says, that those don’t work.“
+“I know you paid a lot of money for that herbicide and that equipment to apply it, and the time learning to use it, but years of experience and new research says, that it doesn’t work.“

 We’ve been creating and using herbicides since the late 1800s.
 When 2-4-D was developed in the 1940s, a noted weed scientist declared we now had the tool to win the war on weeds.
 Yet sixty years later weed populations are still increasing at 8-20% per year.
 We even have an increasing number of herbicide resistant weeds.